Waterford: Sport

 Waterford Boat Club is the oldest active sports club in Waterford, established in 1878.
 Located on Scotch Quay, the club competes in the Irish Rowing Championships.
 In 2009, several Waterford rowers were selected to row for Ireland.

 There are three athletics clubs: West Waterford AC, Waterford Athletic Club and Ferrybank Athletic Club.
 The Waterford Viking Marathon is held in June.
 St. Anne's Waterford Lawn Tennis Club, established in 1954, is the result of the amalgamation of Waterford Lawn Tennis Club and St. Anne's Lawn Tennis Club.
 It has nine courts to cater for social and competitive players in all age groups.

-Waterford is home to several association football clubs, including Waterford FC, Benfica W.S.C. and Johnville F.C.
+Waterford is home to several association football clubs, including Waterford FC, Villa F.C., Benfica W.S.C. and Johnville F.C.
 Waterford F.C. is a member of the League of Ireland.
 Notable Waterford footballers include Davy Walsh, Paddy Coad, Jim Beglin, Alfie Hale, Eddie Nolan, John O'Shea and Daryl Murphy.
 John Delaney, former chief executive of the Football Association of Ireland, is originally from Waterford.

 There are two rugby union clubs in Waterford City: Waterford City R.F.C. and Waterpark R.F.C.

 Other team sports include Gaelic Athletic Association with clubs such as Mount Sion GAA, Erin's Own GAA, De La Salle GAA, Roanmore GAA, Ferrybank GAA and Ballygunner GAA; cricket is represented by Waterford District Cricket Club, who are based in Carriganore and compete in the Munster Cricket Union; there are two inline hockey clubs, Waterford Shadows HC and Waterford Vikings, both of which compete in the Irish Inline Hockey League; and American football is played by Waterford Wolves, based at the Waterford Regional Sports Centre, and is the only American football club in Waterford.